CEES beyond 2017

 , start at pdf-page 16) for the phasing in of Centre of Excellence CEES at the Biosciences Department. […] The Board would also like to point out that good local administrative support will be essential for efficient continued operation.”
 In other words, the CEES Board is dedicated to securing the further existence of CEES in more or less its present form.

-On May 26th and 27th, 2017, the CEES SAB will have a specially convened meeting with the aim of making recommendations as to how to best continue CEES.
+On May 26th and 27th, 2017, the CEES SAB had a specially convened meeting with the aim of making recommendations as to how to best continue CEES.

 Our Centre is getting more and more recognised internationally; CEES has become a trademark.
 I will personally, together with our many allies, do whatever I can to develop a good future for CEES and its staff and I am indeed very optimistic in that respect.